kanton-aargau/windows-fs/readme.md

 ## API

-Note that all paths are written in unix style format to ease the developer pain from double escaping the backslash in windows.
-All other path characteristics stay the same (`a:/`, `//server`).

 ### getDirSize

-Get the directory size (in bytes) using a recursive walk.
+Gets the directory size (in bytes) using a recursive walk.

 **Parameters**